baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 3: Functions

+??? abstract
     Functions in Python have a variety of extra features that make a programmer’s life easier.
 Some are similar to capabilities in other programming languages, but many are unique to Python.
 This chapter covers how to use functions to clarify intention, promote reuse, and reduce bugs.

 - [ ] 19 Never Unpack More Than Three Variables When Functions Return Multiple Values
 - [ ] 20 Prefer Raising Exceptions to Returning None